-News and events In 'News and events' News and eventsTalks and Seminars Back to 'Physics and Astronomy' Events IUPAP International Conference on Women in Physics Date16/07/2017DescriptionThe International Union of Pure and Applied Physics (IUPAP) is delighted to announce that the 6th conference in this series will be hosted by Birmingham, UK.
+News and events In 'News and events' News and eventsTalks and Seminars Back to 'Physics and Astronomy' Events IUPAP International Conference on Women in Physics Date16 - 20/07/2017DescriptionThe International Union of Pure and Applied Physics (IUPAP) is delighted to announce that the 6th conference in this series will be hosted by Birmingham, UK.
 The conference will be held in July 2017 at the University of Birmingham, organised in partnership with the Institute of Physics (IOP) and the Universities of Nottingham and Warwick.
 Having all been awarded Juno Champion status by IOP, the three universities' physics departments are strongly committed to promoting diversity and look forward to being fully involved in the conference.
 Displaying 1 to 1 of 1 See our Talks and Seminars page.
-News The hunt is on for gravitational waves DescriptionBirmingham physicists have designed and built components for the most sensitive instruments in the world called Advanced LIGO, and developed the techniques essential to tease out the signatures of gravitational waves from the data.
+News New Staff in Physics & Astronomy, December 2015 - April 2016 DescriptionA round-up of new Physics and Astronomy staff members December 2015 - April 2016 Observation of nonlinear rotational Doppler effect of light DescriptionScientists at the University of Birmingham, in collaboration with the University of Paderborn, have proved experimentally for the first time the rotational Doppler effect in nonlinear optics .
+Doctoral students awarded top prizes in EPSRC photo competition DescriptionTwo Birmingham PhD students have been awarded second and third place in the Engineering and Physical Sciences Research Council (EPSRC) photography competition.
+Gravitational waves detected 100 years after Einstein's prediction DescriptionFor the first time, scientists have observed ripples in the fabric of spacetime called gravitational waves, arriving at the earth from a cataclysmic event in the distant universe.
+This confirms a major prediction of Albert Einstein's 1915 general theory of relativity and opens an unprecedented new window onto the cosmos.
+The hunt is on for gravitational waves DescriptionBirmingham physicists have designed and built components for the most sensitive instruments in the world called Advanced LIGO, and developed the techniques essential to tease out the signatures of gravitational waves from the data.
 My week at the Baikonur Cosmodrome - with Professor Mike Cruise DescriptionAs UK astronaut Tim Peake makes his landmark flight to the ISS, Professor Cruise will be providing us a daily update from the launch site in Kazakhstan.
 Nuclear Decommissioning requires education and training to advance future talent in the sector DescriptionThe decommissioning of nuclear facilities is growing worldwide, creating job opportunities at all educational levels.
 Nuclear decommissioning is the industrial process of dismantling and decontaminating nuclear facilities and site remediation, removing them from regulatory control.
 Swarovski collaborate with University of Birmingham physicists DescriptionSwarovski, have collaborated with researchers from the Birmingham Solar Oscillations Network (BiSON) project in School of Physics and Astronomy to develop a soundscape inspired by the sun.
 LISA Pathfinder en route to gravitational wave demonstration DescriptionThe European Space Agency's LISA Pathfinder lifted off earlier today on a Vega rocket from Europe's spaceport in Kourou, French Guiana, on its way to demonstrate technology for observing gravitational waves from space.
 Professor Shuang Zhang awarded Royal Society research accolade DescriptionProfessor Shuang Zhang from the School of Physics and Astronomy has received the Royal Society Wolfson Research Merit Award for his work in metamaterials and plasmonics.
-New Staff in Physics & Astronomy, July – October 2015 DescriptionA round-up of new Physics and Astronomy staff members July – October 2015 HRH The Duke of York, KG visits Birmingham's quantum technology labs DescriptionThe Duke of York visited the School of Physics and Astronomy at Birmingham on Tuesday 29th September to see new developments in the area of quantum technology.
-Detecting gravitational waves in space: LISA Pathfinder test mission launch imminent DescriptionLISA Pathfinder (LPF), the test mission to demonstrate new technologies necessary for the planned gravitational wave observatory eLISA, will be shipped to the spaceport in Kourou on September 3rd, 2015, in preparation for launch.
-Physics and Astronomy receives top marks for student satisfaction DescriptionParticipants in the National Student Survey (NSS) have ranked Physics and Astronomy highly at the University of Birmingham with 96 student satisfaction.
 Displaying 11 to 20 of 127 Previous 1 2 3 4 5 … Next .